-- 1. Teams are required to submit a registration form and \$5 registration fee per team to the Crittenden County Extension Office by the deadline of Wednesday, August 4th, 2021.
+- Teams are required to submit a registration form and \$10 registration fee per team to the Crittenden County Extension Office by the deadline of Friday, July 21, 2023.
 Registration forms must be received by this date.
-Registration fees (ONLY) are to be received no later than August 6th, 2021.
-Make checks payable to Crittenden County 4-H Council. - Each team will consist of only 2 chefs.
-6 teams total will be allowed to compete. - The two themes for the 2020 4-H Cupcake Wars Contest will be "Olympics" and "What does 4-H mean to me".
+Make checks payable to Crittenden County 4-H Council. - 2.
+Each team will consist of only 2 chefs.
+6 teams total will be allowed to compete. - 3.
+The two themes for the 2023 4-H Cupcake Wars Contest will be Round 1 theme "4-H Time Warp" and Round 2 theme "Kentucky Derby".
 Teams will have 1 hour for completion of each cupcake design.
-Designs must meet the theme requirements above.
-The team will work together for the duration of the event and will have one chef and an assistant who will then swap at the start of the second theme design.
-All entries will be completed and submitted to judges by 6:30pm and 7:45pm (times are tentative) for the first and second cupcake rounds
+Designs must meet the theme requirement above.
+The team will work together for the duration of the event.
+All entries will be completed and submitted to judges at the end of each round (times are tentative) for the first and second cupcake rounds respectively.
+Awards will be presented following the second round of judging. - 4.
+Materials provided for all teams to use: - i.
+One table with access to electrical outlets will be provided for each team.